rohitsnegi28/Dailycodes/renamefiles.md

 # Directory to search for files
 SRC_DIR="./src"

-# Find all .js files, excluding .test.js files, and rename them to .jsx
+# Find all .js files, excluding .test.js files, and rename them to .#!/bin/bash

+# Directory to search for files
+SRC_DIR="./src"

+# Find all .js files and rename them to .jsx
-find "$SRC_DIR" -type f -name "*.js" ! -name "*.test.js" | while read -r FILE; do
+find "$SRC_DIR" -type f -name "*.js" | while read -r FILE; do
     NEW_FILE="${FILE%.js}.jsx"
     mv "$FILE" "$NEW_FILE"
     echo "Renamed: $FILE -> $NEW_FILE"
 done

 echo "Renaming completed."

 	2. Make the script executable: